Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 We also define

 where the right-hand side is an exponent tower of height $n(n-1)+1$.

 \end{notation}

-\begin{theorem}[{Explicit bounds on degree complexity of $\rgaexp$}] Let $R(d,n)$ be the recursive function from Theorem \ref{cxtyRGA} that bounds the degree complexity of the output of $\rgaexp$.
+\begin{theorem}[{Explicit bounds on degree complexity of $\rgaexp$; Proof in appendix}] Let $R(d,n)$ be the recursive function from Theorem \ref{cxtyRGA} that bounds the degree complexity of the output of $\rgaexp$.
 The following inequality holds for natural numbers $d,n\geq 1$:

 (See Notation \ref{defrtow} for the definition of $\text{RTower}(d,n)$.) \end{theorem}